There are many words in English that have more than one spelling. Leaped and leapt are two such words.

 Trick to Remember the Difference

-Leaped and leapt are alternate spellings (and pronunciations) of the same verb.
+Leaped and leapt are alternative spellings (and pronunciations) of the same verb.
 According to the Bryan A. Garner (2016), “both are acceptable” (p.
 555) in all situations.
 It strikes this author that sometimes leapt sounds more natural, and sometimes leaped would be a better choice, depending on the phrase.
 When searching for the past tense of leap, your ear should be your guide.

 In any case, the following charts show that leaped has been the more common term in American English since at least 1800, whereas leapt overtook leaped by a narrow margin in British English around the turn of the 20th century.